-Back then, the money required to buy and maintain a parrot wasn’t a small amount.
-Most people were living in poverty and couldn’t afford expenses that were not vital to their survival.
+Back then, the money required to buy and maintain a parrot wasn’t insignificant.
+Most people were living in poverty and couldn’t afford non-essential expenses.

 Parrots Are Social and Intelligent

-Because parrots easily bond with humans, training would have been less difficult than with monkeys.
+Because parrots bond with humans, training would have been less difficult than with monkeys.
 They’re also less likely to attack people when aggravated or curious.
-If they did strike out at crewmates, the damage would be far less severe than with a monkey’s teeth and claws.

 Parrots Can Fly

-Parrots’ ability to fly is a big advantage for keeping them on ships.
-Like cats or monkeys, other animals might fall overboard while running around on deck or while the boat rocks during storms.
+Parrots’ ability to fly is an advantage for keeping them on ships.
+Like cats or monkeys, other animals might fall overboard while running on deck or while the boat rocks during storms.

-However, there is no chance of this happening to parrots.
-Pirates would be less likely to lose their beloved pets due to accidents or drowning.
-There is a disadvantage, as a parrot might be able to fly away.
+However, there’s little chance of this happening to parrots, as pirates would be less likely to lose their beloved pets due to accidents or drowning.
+There’s a disadvantage, as a parrot can fly away.

 Types of Parrots Pirates Had

-Pirates would’ve had access to any parrots they raided from merchant ships.
+Pirates would’ve had access to parrots taken from merchant ships.
 The most expensive type of parrot back then was the macaw, and pirates would have favored them.

 In fiction, the breed of parrot Long John Silver had is not mentioned in the novel.
 However, in the original 1934 movie adaptation of the novel, the parrot sitting on his shoulder is most likely: